breml/bidichk/README.md

 ### golangci-lint

-[golangci-lint](https://golangci-lint.run) supports thelper, so you can enable this linter and use it.
+[golangci-lint](https://golangci-lint.run) supports bidichk, so you can enable this linter and use it.

 ### Shell